 How to Change Your WordPress Blog's Write and Read Settings

 After you set your options, be sure to click the Save Changes button; otherwise, the changes won’t take effect.

 |Formatting||Determines whether WordPress converts emoticons to graphics and whether WordPress corrects invalidly nested XHTML automatically.
-In general, always select this option.||Converts emoticons — such as :-) and :-P — to graphics.|
+In general, you should select this option.||Deselected|

-|Default Post Category||Select the category that WordPress defaults to any time you forget to choose a category when you publish a post.||Uncategorized|
+|Default Post Category||Lets you select the category that WordPress defaults to any time you forget to choose a category when you publish a post.||Uncategorized|

-|Post via E-Mail||Publish blog posts from your e-mail account by entering the e-mail and server information for the account you’ll be using to send posts to your WordPress blog.||N/A|
+|Post via E-mail||Lets you publish blog posts from your e-mail account by letting you enter the e-mail and server information for the account you’ll be using to send posts to your WordPress blog.||N/A|

-|Indicate which ping service you want to use to notify the world that you’ve made updates, or new posts, to your blog.
-The default, XML-RPC updates all the popular services simultaneously.|
+|Update Services Note: This option is available only if your blog is made public in the Privacy settings.||Lets you indicate which ping service you want to use to notify the world that you’ve made updates, or new posts, to your blog.
+The default, XML_RPC, updates all the popular services simultaneously.|

 The third link in the Settings menu is Reading.

 You can set the following options in the Reading Settings page:

 Front Page Displays: Choose what you want to display on the front page of your blog: your latest posts or a static page.